PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 ### Conclusion

-While speaking of compromises they didn't want to make with the story, for which they sacrificed the multiplayer, it is almost ironical, if it wouldn't be so unfortunate, that in the end they had to made more compromises with the story than in any other regard, as it was reduced in scope and depth so much while trying to rescue the project and sparing it from cancellation as a whole, that the results were much more serious sacrifices than the cancellation of the multiplayer.

-The (singleplayer) story of course has to have priority, as it is the basis of everything.
-But a multiplayer story can very well be realised and none of the problems explained above exist when following a consequent approach in accordance with our principles of a storydriven immersive sim rpg.

 The developers had spend years with the development of the singleplayer story.
 In the end just a little fracture of the story they had developed could be implemented in the game as they had planned to.
-At the same time they have always said that the setting and this game world that they had devloped for such a long time and with so much passion and love for detail, is so rich and inspiring and that they had so many ideas left that they could have made several more games within this world.
+At the same time they have always said that the setting and this game world that they had developed for such a long time and with so much passion and love for detail, is so rich and inspiring and that they had so many ideas left that they could have made several more games within this world.

-But instead of doing so and following such a passionate approach, instead of telling these stories (the only project going into such a direction (the Sequel) was cancelled and its developers fired), they have thrown all of these ideas out of the window and began to do something totally different in form of the official successors, into which not even half of that passion went into, as they would confirm themselves, nor were they even gothic-fantasy games.
+But instead of doing so and following such a passionate approach, instead of telling these stories (the only project going into such a direction (the Sequel) was cancelled and its developers fired), they have thrown all of these ideas out of the window and began to do something totally different in form of the official successors, into which not even half of that passion went into (as they would confirm themselves), nor can they even be described as gothic-fantasy.

 While from a historical perspective it was of course necessary to do all the cuts in the end as this was the only way that the game could be published that otherwise would have been cancelled the same way as its Sequel, - struggeling a lot already with the realisation of the singleplayer story alone - the stories of the four friends would have been ideal material for addons of the main game.